crazy-max/docker-nextcloud/README.md

 ### OCC command

-If you want to use the [occ command](https://docs.nextcloud.com/server/stable/admin_manual/configuration_server/occ_command.html) to perform common server operations like manage users, encryption, passwords, LDAP setting, and more, type :
+If you want to use the [occ command](https://docs.nextcloud.com/server/stable/admin_manual/configuration_server/occ_command.html) to perform common server operations like manage users, encryption, passwords, LDAP setting, and more, type:

 ```bash
 docker-compose exec nextcloud occ